acodeninja/community-of-practice-template/docs/playbooks/API-Playbook/index.md

 New APIs **must** meet the following criteria before being considered production ready.

-The API fulfills an established need.
+Your API fulfills an established need.
 :    * The API supports one or more services that provide value to users.
      * The APIs scope is too distinct for inclusion in an existing API.

-Publish API source code publicly.
+You API source code is public.
 :    * Use open source code to improve transparency, flexibility and accountability.
      * When using open source code, ensure you attribute its source and contribute improvements back to the community.

-The API meets security guidelines.
+Your API meets security guidelines.
 :    * Authentication is via OAuth 2.0 and Azure AD.
      * User permissions are granted via AD group membership.
      * Access control operates at the endpoint, model or property level.
      * API to API access keys are never stored unencrypted

-The API minimises data collection.
+Your API minimises data collection.
 :    * Reuse or extend existing APIs to avoid duplication of datasets.
      * You have permission to use the data stored or processed by the API.
      * You ensure that any services or downstream APIs also have permission to use and process the data.